ilopmar/jobrunr-filter-issue/README.md

 # JobRunr issue

-This is a test project to reproduce an issue with JobRunr filters.
+This is a test project to reproduce an issue with JobRunr filters: https://github.com/jobrunr/jobrunr/issues/1081

 Steps to reproduce the issue:
 - Send the following request to trigger the job: `curl localhost:8080/test`